 The Unified Planning Work Program for the Rockingham MPO is primarily funded by the Federal Highway Administration (FHWA) through the Metropolitan Planning (PL) and the State Planning and Research (SPR) programs, and Federal Transit Administration (FTA) through the 5303 Program via a unified planning grant under FHWA purview.
 Federal sources, which pass through NHDOT, are subject to a 20% match of state and/or local funds as shown in Table 1.
-Half of this match is currently provided by local revenues from the Rockingham Planning Commission (RPC) communities, while the remainder utilizes Turnpike Toll Credits from NHDOT to satisfy the match requirements in place of funds.
-Table 2 shows the distribution of personnel resources to UPWP tasks.
-Table 3 shows the allocation of local funds used to support the metropolitan planning process and local funds required to match the PL, SPR, and 5303 funds are collected by the RPC as a component of the annual dues assessment made to the communities within its planning district.
-The anticipated schedule for work tasks and deliverables are shown in Table 4.
+Half of this match is currently provided by local revenues from the Rockingham Planning Commission (RPC) communities and the remainder utilizes Turnpike Toll Credits from NHDOT in place of actual dollars.
+Table 2 shows the allocation of local funds used to support the metropolitan planning process and local funds required to match the PL, SPR, and 5303 funds are collected by the RPC as a component of the annual dues assessment made to the communities within its planning district.
+The anticipated schedule for work tasks and deliverables are shown in Table 3.